patison5/patison5/README.md

 why all my works in DayZ are made not so fast, but considered the best of the best...? =)

 And i forgot to say about IOS.
 I'e started studying 2.5 years ago.
 I really like that sphere, and i'e found ton of infomation exact in that sphere...
-I believe, that swift i know much more better then other languages... but "thanks" god it dies in my country... i'e studied in yandex IOS mobile school, and i think i was good...
+I believe, that swift i know much better then other languages... but "thanks" god it dies in my country... i'e studied in yandex IOS mobile school, and i think i was good...
 And even if it doesn't give any reasons to hire me, i'e met one person i had to met, that's why i'm not regret about spent time.

 So... who am I? =)